Skip to main content

 I landed on 2 distinct, separate problems by the end of the session.
 First: no content on iCharles.com, meaning a paying member who joined today would find an empty library.
 Second: no funnel — no structured path from YouTube viewer to subscriber to paying member.
 Naming both cleanly felt like real progress.

-How does my value proposition differ from Matt Miller's?
+How does my vibe-coding value proposition differ from Matt Miller's?

 Matt Miller — the Bridge Mind Bridge Voice creator and, by my account, something like the grandfather of vibe coding — had reached 190-plus days of daily vibe-coding and what he cited as $191 in annual recurring revenue at the time I watched his stream.
 His value is educational AI content delivered on X, paired with daily entertainment.
 He has built an audience there over roughly 150 more days than I have.